VIAplanner/via-timetable/packages/docs/course-guide/README.md

 CourseSearchBar {
     data: {
         query: String, //The current search query
-        results: course[] //The courses that match the search query },
+        results: [Course] //The courses that match the search query },
     methods: {
         search(query), /*Searches the back end for courses with course codes that